 When I make it I usually have it for dinner, then I freeze the rest to have for lunch.

-Yield: 7 servings (Each serving is 2 cups, 2 SmartPoints/Flex per serving)
+Yield: 7 servings (each serving is 2 cups, 2 points per serving for blue and purple)

 - 2 lbs. dried split peas